 angels.
 Neither is it a stretch to say that the shout that Jesus

-described in the parable of the ten virgins was none other than the first
+described in the parable of the ten virgins was a trumpet (Mat 25,1-13),

 Rev 1-10